envfx - stock.adobe.com

 A platform-based approach dispenses with multiple repetitive or manual tasks, delivering ‘single pane of glass’ visibility across the entire infrastructure for the customer.
 It is therefore imperative that the new platform is capable of pulling data from any enterprise-wide system as and when needed.

-Rapid response to changes in the cybersecurity landscape
+Rapid response to changes in the cyber security landscape

-Customers don’t want to wait six months for new cybersecurity capabilities – they expect them to be turned on as soon as a need is identified.
-As businesses face new threats or shifts in the cybersecurity landscape, a fully integrated platform-based approach makes turning on new capabilities as easy as flipping a switch.
+Customers don’t want to wait six months for new cyber security capabilities – they expect them to be turned on as soon as a need is identified.
+As businesses face new threats or shifts in the cyber security landscape, a fully integrated platform-based approach makes turning on new capabilities as easy as flipping a switch.

 A consistent security posture

 Security is a data problem.
 And the more tools an organisation has, the more disparate data sets it has to analyse.
-By helping customers centralise data through a platform-based approach MSSPs can support a more consistent security posture.
-Ultimately this will reduce the time to decision – the crucial period when an organisation is vulnerable.
+By helping customers to centralise data through a platform-based approach, MSSPs can support a more consistent security posture.
+Ultimately, this will reduce the time to make decisions – the crucial period when an organisation is vulnerable.
 The sooner an MSSP can provide relevant information relating to a threat, the sooner they can work with the customer to close a vulnerability.
-By consolidating all security data in one platform MSSPs reduce analysis costs and risks of manual error.
-Using AI and automation also becomes much easier as making security systems less disparate and diverse gives these technologies a more consistent base on which to operate.

-Building a managed security service based on a platform -based approach will allow resellers to differentiate in the market, by enabling SMEs to nail down security policy, operate securely and respond at the speed of business to new cyber challenges
+Building a managed security service based on a platform-based approach will allow resellers to differentiate in the market by enabling SMEs to nail down security policy, operate securely and respond at the speed of business to new cyber challenges

 Read more on Data Protection Services